 Grand Prismatic Spring is one of the most stunning natural features in the United States.
 The spring is Grand Prismatic’s claim to fame – it is the biggest warm spring in the United States and the third-largest in the world.

-The colors of Grand Prismatic Spring are unlike any other – orange, yellow, and blue swirl together in beautiful contrast to the green trees that surround the area.
+The colors of Grand Prismatic Spring are unlike any other – orange, yellow, and blue swirl together in beautiful contrast to the green trees surrounding the area.

 The size of Grand Prismatic Spring is also impressive – it is so big that you can never take a picture without using a panoramic setting or a fisheye lens!
 When you are visiting Yellowstone, be sure to make a stop at Grand Prismatic Spring – you won’t be disappointed.